- Capital: Paris

 Q. Have the fans adopted some kind of unofficial anthem to sing along to before/during/after matches?

 There are two that I know of.
-Les Marseillaise will be sang at most international games by the fans.
+Les Marseillaise will be sung at most international games by the fans.
 The other was a song that was adopted by fans during the ‘98 World Cup – ‘I Will Survive‘ by Hermes House Band is a dance version of the 70’s hit.

 Q. Do you have a favourite or iconic shirt from the whole time of the national team?